 Schools and Programs

 Community colleges and adult education centers in Baltimore offer students a variety of adult education options.
-Baltimore City College and the South Baltimore Learning Center are two of these institutions offering specific programs that cater to adult learners.
+Baltimore City Community College, the South Baltimore Learning Center, and Brightwood College are three of these institutions offering specific programs that cater to adult learners.
 Some programs help students reach educational milestones, such as high school completion or English literacy.
 Others train students to work in different industries and may help students earn certification or licensure in their field.
 Individual courses are also available.

 Schools At a Glance